 Not Seen: This shows the alerts that are open and no user has viewed or listened to their details yet.

-When you click on a tag of an alert on the alerts page, it applies a filter to list the alerts that have that tag.
-You can perform this easy filtering also by clicking on the recipients of an alert, the owner of an alert or the teams of an alert.
+When a tag of an alert on the alerts page is clicked, it applies a filter to list the alerts that have that tag.
+This easy filtering is also performed by clicking on the recipients of an alert, the owner of an alert, or the teams of an alert.

 Owners and admin users can see all alerts in the alerts page.
 Users can only see the alerts assigned to them; plus the alerts that their teams are added to.